Newsletter for students beyond first year

 Are you an undeclared student beyond first year that is unsure of what degree program to study?
 Have you applied to a degree program but were not accepted?
 Do you know what program you want to study but are not sure if you are on track for admission?
 If you answered yes to any of these questions, the Academic Advising Centre has resources to help you develop an academic path.

 The Academic Advising Centre has a number of resources to help support students who are beyond their first year of study.
 If you have any questions about programs, courses or other topics you can set up an appointment with an Academic Advisor.
+You can make an appointment over the phone, 709 864 8801, or online through MyMUNLife:

-At the end of each semester, in order to be eligible for continuance in the University, a student is required either:
+At the end of each semester, in order to be eligible for continuance in the university, a student is required either:

 - to have obtained a cumulative average of at least 55%.